kubeslice-ent/egs-installation/docs/EGS-Controller-Prerequisites.md

 - **Prometheus Stack** (v45.0.0) in the `egs-monitoring` namespace
 - **PostgreSQL** (v16.2.1) in the `kt-postgresql` namespace
 - **GPU Operator** (if configured) in the `egs-gpu-operator` namespace

-## ⚠️ Important: Choose Only One Approach

-**You have two options for setting up prerequisites - choose ONE:**

-### **Option 1: Use EGS Prerequisites Script (Recommended for new installations)**
-- Run the prerequisites installer: `./egs-install-prerequisites.sh --input-yaml egs-installer-config.yaml`
-- This automatically installs and configures all required components
-- Skip the manual installation sections below

 ### **Option 2: Use Existing Infrastructure**
 - If you already have Prometheus, PostgreSQL, or other components running